-Milan is not only the business centre of Italy but also one of its many cultural capitals.
-It is home to the Milan Cathedral, the Last Supper, the Galleria, Sforza Castle, and much more!
-Here are our top 15 things to do in Milan in 2021.
+Milan is not only the business center of Italy but also one of its many cultural icons.
+It’s home to the Milan Cathedral, the Last Supper, the Galleria, Sforza Castle, and much more!
+Here are our top things to do in Milan for a memorable visit.

 The Best Things To Do and See in Milan

 Milan is the industrial motor that drives Italy and its high fashion capital.
 Above all, there are a wealth of activities and sights that visitors often overlook from art to cathedrals.
-Make the most of every minute in the city, with our picks of the top things to do in Milan.
+Make the most of every minute in the city with our picks of the top things to do in Milan.
+Once you’ve worked up an appetite, see the best places to eat near the cathedral in Milan.

 Legend says that this sculpture supposedly showed Belloveso (a prince of Gaul), where the city of Milan would be founded in the Po Valley.
 The furry sow was a popular symbol until it was supplanted by the Visconti family’s serpent when they ruled over the city.